|Technology in Superior Court

 the judge can instantaneously mute or stop any audio or visual presentation.

-This includes all input and output for courtroom microphones, video, VCR,
+The application enables the control of all audio and visual presentation equipment which includes input and output for courtroom microphones, video, VCR,

 DVD, ELMO, projector, computers, and volume.